AmadeoNoelsPXL/aquaponics/Documentation/L&A/L&A_Documentation.md

 #: The multi-level wildcard covers many topic levels.
 The multi-level wildcard must be placed as the last character in the topic and preceded by a forward slash. test/# -> test/a, test/b <p>

 ***HVAC simulation/integartor***
-We started of with a slider connected to a mqtt out, which makes it possible for the user to choose the temperature.
+<p>We started of with a slider connected to a mqtt out, which makes it possible for the user to choose the temperature.
 An mqtt in will send the choosen temperature to an gauge.
 For the AC an other mqtt in is connected to a switch which separetes the values above 20 and equal-smaller then 20 to make choose specific action depending on the temperature.
 The switch leads to two changes which change the value to On or Off.
-This changes are connected to an mqtt out which sends the state of the AC to an mqtt in which sends it to a text which shows the state on the user interface.
+This changes are connected to an mqtt out which sends the state of the AC to an mqtt in which sends it to a text which shows the state on the user interface.<p>

 ***HVAC hardware***
-We connected the ESP8266 with a breadboard.
-On the breadboard the DHT11 Temperature Sensor Module is plugged in.
+<p>We connected the ESP8266 with a breadboard.
+On the breadboard the DHT11 Temperature Sensor Module is plugged in.<p>